Mount Vernon Square, Baltimore, MD

 Mount Vernon Place

 In 1810 the General Assembly of Maryland authorized the erection of the nation’s first monument to George Washington.
-A design by architect Robert Mills was selected in 1813, and the monument was built from 1815 to 1829 on a parcel of land (donated by politician and Revolutionary War veteran John Eager Howard) axially aligned with Charles Street, north of downtown Baltimore.
-The monument comprises a 165-foot-high Doric column and capital placed on a square pedestal and capped with a fifteen-foot-high stone statue of George Washington.
+A design by architect Robert Mills was selected in 1813, and the monument was built from 1815 to 1829 on a parcel of land (donated by politician and Revolutionary War veteran John Eager Howard) axially aligned with Charles Street, north of downtown.
+The monument comprises a 165-foot-high Tuscan column placed on a square pedestal and capped with a fifteen-foot-high stone statue of George Washington.

 Location and Nearby Landscapes